Skip to content

 When you want to export a small bundle, use multi-select:

-2. Right click the selection.
+2. Right click the selection, or open the Files menu.

-3. Choose Copy selected notes as context.
+3. Choose Copy selected notes as context or Copy selected folders as context.

 This is ideal for "just these notes" workflows: